jvalegre/robert/docs/README.rst

 In a nutshell, ROBERT and its dependencies are installed as follows:

 1. Create and activate the conda environment where you want to install the program.
-If you are not sure of what this point means, check out the "Quick note for users with no Python experience" section.
+If you are not sure of what this point means, check out the "Users with no Python experience" section.
 This is an example for Python 3.10, but it also works for other Python versions (i.e., 3.7, 3.9 and 3.11):

 .. code-block:: shell